 Artificial intelligence (AI) is the combination of human intelligence and machine intelligence.
 What once seemed to be science fiction now affects our everyday lives.
 You may not even notice how often you use AI since digital assistants on phones and devices like Siri and Alexa have become a reality.

 Even as you write emails and texts, Google (and other software) completes sentences with AI-powered writing.
-So, is AI capable of generating marketing content?
+So, is artificial intelligence capable of generating marketing content?
 And is it possible for machines to create high-quality content that informs and engages real humans?

 In a nutshell, yes.
 But it’s complicated.